avishkarsaha/tutorials/layernorm_cuda/layernorm-tutorial.md

 ```
    Key Questions:
    - How do we ensure all threads have the correct mean?
 (Threads need to share results from step 1 - memory coalescing is important here)
-   - Can we avoid reading x again?
+   - Can we avoid reading `x` again?
 (Remember: global memory access is expensive, we want to minimize it)
    - Where do we store intermediate results?
 (Ties back to choosing the right memory type for the right task)

-#### The Challenge of Moving to CUDA
+#### The Challenges of Moving to CUDA
 So to summarize and relate these challenges back to our performance principles, here's what we need to consider:
 1. **Memory efficiency:** Can we avoid multiple passes through global memory?
 2. **Thread cooperation:** How can we efficiently share partial sums without excessive synchronization?